dpodium/pipwave_OpenCart2.0_Plugin/README.md

 If you would like to impose processing fee to your customers by group, kindly configure your customer group name as Reference ID in [Account > General](https://merchant.pipwave.com/account/set-processing-fee-group#general-processing-fee-group).

-#### 5. pipwave Drupal Commerce Kickstart Plugin is awesome!
+#### 5. pipwave OpenCart Shopping Cart Plugin is awesome!
 Can I contribute?

 Yes you can!
 Join in on our [GitHub repository](https://github.com/dpodium/pipwave_OpenCart2.0_Plugin/) :)